 View Profile Page

-Dr. Dickinson teaches courses on forensic psychology, undergraduate statistics for psychology majors, and forensic interviewing of children.
+Dr. Dickinson teaches courses on forensic psychology and statistics for psychology majors.